mcjkurz/qhchina/docs/projects/sublime-narrative/index.md

 ---
-layout: project
+layout: default
-title: "The Sublime as a Narrative Technology"
+title: The Sublime as a Narrative Technology
 permalink: /projects/sublime-narrative/
 ---